Redefining Technology

 MQTT Protocol

-MQTT is a lightweight messaging protocol ideal for transmitting data from IIoT sensors efficiently.
+MQTT is a lightweight messaging protocol designed for low-bandwidth, high-latency networks in IIoT applications.

 JSON Data Format